iPhoneography With Miss Pixels

 Do you feel you have an iphoneography style?
 If so, how would you describe it?

-Do I have an iPhoneography style?
+an iPhoneography style?
 Yes.
 My color palette is by definition very expressive and gets people’s attention.
 Moreover, I tend to overuse the numerical noise and the grain in an exponential way.
 My iPhone photos are also featured in themed series’.
 I think all these elements contribute to my uniqueness, making my pictures different from those taken with conventional mobile devices.
 If I had to put a label on my style, I would have to call it “Vivacity 2.0″!

 Do you think it’s important to have an iPhoneography style?